This post may contain affiliate links at no additional cost to you.

 These days, when I’m bored and I don’t feel like thinking, I go on HWTF for another 15 cents per hit.
 They let you transfer your earnings to Amazon gift cards now.

 Everybody has junk before they come into contact with the Financial Independence virus.
 My room had so much junk that my natural recourse was to sell, sell, sell.
 I sold a lot of my stuff on eBay & Craig’s List.
 I sold my expensive Bamboo drawing tablet, a UV nail kit, an old laptop, fish aquariums, clothes and a lot of other little things.

-My room (aka mom’s basement) was decorated with garlands of silk flowers.
+My room (aka mom’s place) was decorated with garlands of silk flowers.
 Lana Del Rey was just coming onto the scene.
 I duplicated Lana’s flower crown in her ‘Born To Die’ video and they sold like hot cakes!
 Too bad I was too dumb at the time to advance further with that idea so when I ran out of flower heads I just stopped making them.

 This is the anxiety I was talking about earlier.

 I was laser focused on my loan repayment and I refused to invest a single DIME into what otherwise would have drawn in more profit.
 Bad, bad me.

 eBay (after fees + shipping): $1,000